While publishing

 Verify publishers' policies regarding self-archiving in institutional or disciplinary archives

 Before publishing authors must make sure that the publisher to whom they submit the paper foresees the deposit with open access in an institutional archive.
-The Sherpa Romeo database is the primary source of information relating to editorial policies regarding copyright and self-archiving.
+The Open Policy Finder service is the primary source of information relating to editorial policies regarding copyright and self-archiving.

 Upon acceptance of the paper by the publisher, it must be verified that the permission to deposit in the institutional or disciplinary archives is clearly stated in the contract.